 With a life in music, spanning almost six decades Pascal Joseph Nabet Meyer, is deservedly so, one of the many unknown and unsung heroes in the music world whose work has garnered nods, from the Grammy's.
-Ever since childhood, hard work and instinctiveness has been his friend.
+Ever since childhood, hard work and instinctiveness have been his friend.
 Let’s take a walk in the shoes of this multi-instrumentalist, writer, arranger, producer, ethnomusicologist, entrepreneur, celebrity gourmet chef, and owner/CEO of Soulitude Records.
-It begins in Paris, where Pascal was born and raised with his seven siblings.;and had his earliest musical experience, hearing Egyptian singer Om Kalsoum; through the walls of the adjoining apartment.
+It begins in Paris, where Pascal was born and raised with his seven siblings.; and had his earliest musical experience, hearing Egyptian singer Om Kalsoum; through the walls of the adjoining apartment.
 Proficient on the accordion at age four.
 A drummer by nine and his guitar abilities to play by ear, this young instrumentalist subsequently played in a trio at the age of 13, performing traditional French music at clubs and parties.

 Pascal son of Marguerite and Emile Meyer Nabet is a survivor of a latent TB, diagnosed in 1964 at the age of six, where he would spend two and half years away from his family in a preventorium where his faith allowed him to survive this deadly disease as he recalls.
 He was sent in a boarding school after that where he was the only kid who could play guitar among 2500 students and was invited to participate in the music classes with all of the other students.
 During this time he discovered that photography was one of his passions spending most of his free time in a darkroom to experiment with black and white prints and even built his own photo enlarger.
-In 1973 he was accepted at the ORT college to study sounds engineering and took a side job at the famous Photo Lab in Paris Publimod where he was assigned to work with photographers Helmut Newton and Edouard Boubat; until the Yom Kippur War started.
+In 1973 he was accepted at the ORT college to study sound engineering and took a side job at the famous Photo Lab in Paris Publimod where he was assigned to work with photographers Helmut Newton and Edouard Boubat; until the Yom Kippur War started.
 Pascal quit school and his job as he wanted to join the Israeli army to fight against the oppressors.

 His father now a famous chef stepped in and took him under his wing to study French Cuisine.
-He went on to get a degree in French Culinary under the supervision of his late Father who had studied under the Escoffier Method known as Le Roi des Cuisiniers and graduated in 1976.
+He went on to get a degree in French Culinary under the supervision of his late father who had studied under the Escoffier Method known as Le Roi des Cuisiniers and graduated in 1976.
 In 1977 he joined the CIM the prestigious Jazz school where he studied composition and improvisation with the late Pierre Cullaz.

 Between classes, he played in a variety of local jazz, rock and fusion bands. and